What does a Systems Administrator do?

 What is the job outlook for a Systems Administrator?

 The job outlook for Systems Administrators is promising, with an average of 40,200 job positions available each year, according to the Bureau of Labor Statistics (BLS).
-This steady demand indicates a stable career path for those entering the field.
-The BLS also projects a 4% increase in job openings from 2022 to 2032, suggesting continued growth and opportunities for professionals in this role.
+This steady demand highlights the critical role of Systems Administrators in maintaining and securing an organization's IT infrastructure.
+With a projected percent change in job openings of 4.0% from 2022 to 2032, job seekers can expect a stable environment for career growth and opportunities in this field.

 Continue to Salaries for Systems Administrator